Getting Started: Partner Registration and Github

 - iTunes Accounts: You may register your own iTunes account for use with the device or you may create a dummy account if you so desire.
-However, you MUST do a factory restore on the iPod before turning it in to remove all of your data, settings, and applications.
+However, you MUST log out of your iTunes account and do a factory restore on the iPod before turning it in to remove all of your data, settings, and applications.

 - iTunes App Store: The iPods should be used only for educational purposes and not as a personal device.
 You can add your iTunes account to this device, but that any charges related to purchasing items from the store are your responsibility.

 - Getting Online: The iPod may or may not be registered for access on the UVa network.
 Follow instructions here to get online: http://its.virginia.edu/mobile/ios.html#manual.
 After you return your device, make sure to remove its registration from the ITS system.

 - Setting a Passcode: If you set a passcode, please set it as 0000 so that we can unlock it if needed.

 For your iOS Mini App, you are going to build a simple UVa Bucket List app - just like you did for Android.
 Users will be able to open this app and add items to their bucket list of things that they want to do before graduation.
 Each item will have a name, description, latitude, longitude, and a way to record whether it has been completed or not.
 Since we are early in the semester and have not yet covered data storage, the app should pre-populate with just a few example items at start up and work as intended while in use, but it does not have to remember the state of the list from run to run.

 Your app must meet the following requirements and specifications.
 Deviating from these will result in a reduced grade.